The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 ## Endpoints and Controllers

+Controllers in Express.js are JavaScript functions responsible for handling the logic associated with specific endpoints.
+When a client makes a request to a particular endpoint, Express invokes the corresponding controller to process the request and generate a response.

+Key points about controllers:

-Controllers are callbacks invoked by the `app` when the associated endpoint is hit.
-They are ALWAYS invoked with three values:
+* Invocation: Controllers are invoked by Express.js when a matching route (endpoint) is requested by a client.

+* Responsibilities: Controllers handle various tasks, including interacting with databases, processing data, and generating responses based on the request.

+* Function Parameters: Controllers typically receive three parameters:

-* `req` — an object with data about the incoming request
+  * req: An object containing information about the incoming request, such as headers, parameters, and body.
-* `res` — an object with functions for sending a response
+  * res: An object with functions for sending a response to the client, such as res.send() or res.json().
-* `next` — a function to execute the next controller (we'll learn more about this soon)
+  * next: A function used to pass control to the next middleware function in the request-response cycle.
+It is commonly used in middleware to delegate processing to subsequent functions.

+An endpoint is a unique URL path on a server that clients can access to interact with resources or perform operations.
+It represents a location within a web service or API where HTTP requests are sent, typically using different methods like GET, POST, PUT, DELETE, etc. Examples include /api/data or /api/users/:id, where :id represents a dynamic parameter.

 ```js
 // controllers